 At the direction of the Patrol Operations Division Commander, the Special Operations Section is responsible for providing the Department tactical support and the handling of situations involving explosives materials.
-The Special Operations Section is comprised of five units, the Special Weapons and Tactics Unit (S.W.A.T), the Explosive Detection Unit (EDU), Patrol K-9 Unit, Motorcycle Unit, and Crisis Negotiation Unit.
+The Special Operations Section is comprised of five units, the Special Weapons and Tactics (SWAT) Unit, the Explosive Detection Unit (EDU), Patrol K-9 Unit, Motorcycle Unit, and Crisis Negotiation Unit.

-Please forward any questions or comments to the Special Operations Section Commander, Lieutenant Robert Lenehan at email@example.com.
+Please forward any questions or comments to the Special Operations Section Commander, Lieutenant Kenneth Berg at firstname.lastname@example.org.

-The MBTA Transit Police Department's S.W.A.T.
-Unit was established in 1999 to deal with situations within the MBTA system which require specialized equipment, techniques and training.
-The Special Operations Unit is responsible for the tactical support of patrol operations during hazardous incidents or preplanned raids.
+The MBTA Transit Police Department's SWAT Unit was established in 1999.
+The SWAT Unit’s goal is to deal with situations within the MBTA system which require specialized equipment, techniques, and training.
+The SWAT Unit is responsible for the tactical support of patrol operations during hazardous incidents or preplanned raids.

-Police Officers assigned to S.W.A.T. are selected based on a range of criteria including: physical fitness, psychological testing, firearms proficiency, and supervisory recommendations.
-As MBTA Transit Police Officers, S.W.A.T.
-Officers also fulfill other full time assignments within the Department.
+Officers assigned to the SWAT Unit are selected based on a range of criteria including: physical fitness, psychological testing, firearms proficiency, and supervisory recommendations.
+As MBTA Transit Police Officers, SWAT Officers also fulfill other full time assignments within the Department.

-S.W.A.T.
-Officers receive specialized training from several sources including the Federal Bureau of Investigation (F.B.I.) and joint training with other area Special Operations Units.
-Officer training scenarios are conducted on-board buses, on boats, on trains within tunnels, on elevated railways, and in stations.
-S.W.A.T. conducts training on a regular basis to maintain a high level of proficiency.
+SWAT Officers receive specialized training from several sources including the Federal Bureau of Investigation (FBI) and joint training with other area Special Operations Units.
+Officer training scenarios are conducted on-board buses, boats, trains within tunnels, elevated railways, and in stations.
+The SWAT Unit conducts training on a regular basis to maintain its high level of proficiency.

-Please forward any questions or comments to the S.W.A.T.
-Unit Supervisor, Sergeant Eric B. White, at firstname.lastname@example.org.
+Please forward any questions or comments to the SWAT Unit Supervisor, Sergeant Detective Sean Reynolds at email@example.com.

 The EDU also employs explosive detection dog teams who respond to abandoned packages and perform protective sweeps throughout the system.
 These dogs are specially trained in explosive odor detection and are all graduates of an intensive training course.
 They hold numerous certifications and continually train and recertify in the latest techniques.

-The Transit Police Patrol K-9 Unit is comprised of the Department’s patrol dogs.
-While assigned on a daily basis to one of the Transit Police Service Area's (TPSA’s), the K-9’s provide the Department as a whole with specially trained police officer/K-9 teams.
-The Patrol K-9 unit consists exclusively of patrol trained dogs.
+The MBTA Transit Police Patrol K-9 Unit is comprised of the Department’s patrol dogs The Patrol K-9 Unit consists of patrol trained dogs.
 Many of these dogs are also cross-trained as narcotics detection dogs.
 K-9 teams undergo an intensive sixteen week training program to become certified.
 This training consists of obedience, tracking, searching, and apprehension.
 Narcotics certification takes another eight weeks.
-Once certified, K-9 teams perform regular patrol functions throughout the transit system as well as handling special calls for the K-9, such as responding to building break-ins, tracking suspects, locating evidence, crowd control and drug searches.
-The K-9 Unit is also deployed to assist the Special Operations Team in the apprehension of suspects.
+Once certified, K-9 teams perform regular patrol functions throughout the transit system as well as handling special calls for the K-9, such as responding to building break-ins, tracking suspects, locating evidence, crowd control, and drug searches.
+The K-9 Unit is also deployed to assist the SWAT Unit in the apprehension of suspects.

-Please forward any questions or comments to email@example.com.
+Please forward any questions or comments to the K-9 Unit Supervisor, Sergeant Gerald McClellan, at email@example.com.

-Motorcycles are assigned to each TPSA (Transit Police Service Area) and are deployed singularly or in pairs for regular patrol assignments and crowd control purposes.
+Motorcycles are assigned to each TPSA and are deployed singularly or in pairs for regular patrol assignments and crowd control purposes.
 For major incidents multiple units are deployed simultaneously to enhance traffic control.

-Hostage negotiators are carefully screened and selected.
-Criteria considered during the selection process involves psychological screening, which includes testing and a clinical interview by a licensed psychologist or psychiatrist.
+Negotiators are carefully screened and selected through a process involving a psychological screening, which include a written test and clinical interview by a licensed psychologist or psychiatrist.
 Experience as a law enforcement officer in a field assignment along with good verbal skills and problem-solving abilities are a prerequisite.
-After due consideration of this criteria, the hostage negotiator is selected for training and certification by the Chief of Police.
+After consideration of these criteria, the negotiator is selected by the Chief of Police for training and certification.